Edit

 3. Run Accessibility Insights automated checks in your PRs or CI/CD.
 For more info, see axe-pipelines-samples.

-4. Fix all bugs you find, they all have direct impact on accessibility.
+4. Fix all bugs you find, as they all have a direct impact on accessibility.

 Security and privacy

 An insecure application can be an entry point that allows an attacker to perform malicious activities.
-Even if your app doesn't have security bugs, attackers can use your app to initiate their attacks through phishing and other forms of social engineering that violate security and privacy boundaries.
-The best practices in this section will help you mitigate risks related to security and user privacy.
+Even if your app doesn't have security bugs, bad actors can use your app to initiate their attacks through phishing and other forms of social engineering that violate security and privacy boundaries.
+The best practices in this section help you mitigate risks related to security and user privacy.

 Security guidelines